 If you do choose to feed your cichlids feeder fish, just be sure they don’t start to confuse their tankmates for their dinner!

-Can you care for cichlids?
-Yes!
-Even if you’re a beginner, you can successfully keep cichlids by following the tips and tricks I’ve shown you.
+No, even if you’re a beginner, you can successfully keep cichlids by following the tips and tricks I’ve shown you.
 Just remember to:

 - Get the right size tank for the number of fish you’re going to have